The use of halogen-free PCB

-Halogens do play a vital role in the structure of PCBs, but one disadvantage should not be ignored, the toxicity.
-Surely, they are functional flame retardants and biocides but they may cost a lot once something bad happen.
+Halogens do play a vital role in the structure of PCBs, but one disadvantage should not be ignored the toxicity.
+Surely, they are functional flame retardants and biocides but they may cost a lot once something bad happens.

 Chlorine and bromine are the main problems here.
 Exposure to either of the two chemicals may cause uncomfortable symptoms, such as nausea, coughing, skin irritation and blurred vision.
 However, even though correctly-treated halogen-containing PCBs is unlikely to be a dangerous exposure, the adverse side effects should be seen if a PCB catches fire and emits fumes.

 If chlorine-containing components happen to mix with hydrocarbons, dioxins, a deadly carcinogen, thus can be produced.
 Unfortunately, some countries prefer to dispose of PCBs poorly because of the limited resources available to safely recover them.
 Therefore, the improper treating of PCB with high chlorine content is dangerous to the ecosystem.
 Burning them to eliminate (which does happen) may release dioxins into the air.
 It can also be said that the production of halogen-free fr4 PCB meets environmental requirements.

 The main advantage is that they are less toxic alternatives to halogen-filled alternatives.
 The safety of your technicians and those who will handle the circuit board needs to be considered first.

 In addition, the environmental risk is much lower compared to equipment containing a large amount of such hazardous chemicals.
 Especially in areas where the best PCB recycling practices are not available, a lower halogen content can ensure safer disposal.